floweredscarf/su25/labs/lab11/index.md

 We'll now move on from trees and explore a common, special case of the tree data
 structure: the binary tree.
 A binary tree is a tree in which each node has at most two children.
-Normally it has two separate variables `left` and `right` for the left and right children of the binary tree.
+Normally, it has two separate variables `left` and `right` for the left and right children of the binary tree.

 ## Exercise: `BinaryTree`